bhishanpdl/Project_Fraud_Detection/README.md

 Correct 0     0(TN)   1(FP)
         1     0(FN)   1(TP) ---> recall = TP / (TP + FN)   Recall has one Negative
                                  Out of all 10 last true aniversaries, how many did I recall correctly?

+0 is non-fraud, non-spam
+1 is fraud    , spam

+# We take 1 as fraud or spam cases.
+FP ==> non-spam detected as spam      (but we want to send all non-spam emails) FN ==> fraud    detected as non-fraud (but we want to find all frauds)
 ```
 ![](images/confusion_matrix.png)
 Here I am interested in the quantity False Negative, I want to make it as small as possible.
 (Ideally zero.)
 And True positive as high as possible.